 Amateur Dog Racing

 With a short break from 2011 to 2016, Collaton St Mary Parish Church holds its annual Amateur Dog Racing event.
 From 2018 this formed part of the Spring Festival over the late May Bank Holiday weekend.
-In 2019 it takes place on Saturday 25 May.
+In 2019 it took place on Saturday 25 May.

 For details and entry form, telephone 01803 665836 or email firstname.lastname@example.org.